vespertilian/apex-typescript-binary-deps/readme.md

 This functions calls webpack with the webpack config file, then npm init.
 Then it npm installs bcrypt with flags that will download a binary which is compatible with the AWS linux runtime.
 Without these flags the binary will be compatible with your personal computer not lambda.

 Note in `webpack.config` the externals option prevents libraries being bundled in the code.
-You don't need to bundle `bcrypt` as we are installing it with when we run the build command.
+You don't need to bundle `bcrypt` as we are installing it when we run the build command.
+It will be available in a node_modules folder inside the lib folder created.

 ### Get setup